Bedales Pre-prep, Dunannie and Bedales Prep, Dunhurst A GSG School

 - W www.bedales.org.uk

-- A mainstream independent school for pupils aged from 3 to 13
+- An independent school for boys and girls aged from 3 to 13.

 - Boarding: Yes